tsunejui/awesome-tools/README.md

 - CICD
   * [Tekton Pipeline](https://github.com/tektoncd/pipeline) - A cloud-native Pipeline resource.
   * [earthly](https://github.com/earthly/earthly) - The effortless CI/CD framework that runs anywhere
+  * [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
+Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
+- Cloud
+  * [localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
+Develop and test your cloud & Serverless apps offline!
 - Service Mesh
   * [linkerd2](https://github.com/linkerd/linkerd2) - Ultralight, security-first service mesh for Kubernetes.
 Main repo for Linkerd 2.x.
 - Container